Mubelotix/admarus-blog/content/blog/mvp-release.md

 There have been many attempts at building new search engines.
 Sadly, all of them are disappointingly centralized and/or not viable.
-There is no point building a new web if it's going to be ruled by the same centralized entities.
+There is no point in building a new web if it's going to be ruled by the same centralized entities.
 As Paolo said, it must be peer-to-peer like IPFS, not reliant on fat blockchains and unsustainable tokens.
 This is the idea behind Admarus.